Lymphatus/caesium-v3/README.md

 Try it online at [caesium.app](https://caesium.app)

 > [!WARNING]
-> This is a development version and very much subject to change.
-Many features are missing.
+> This is a very early development version and very much subject to change.
+Many features are missing or straight up don't work.
 Please use with care and be
 > sure to back up your pictures before using it.

 <img width="1431" height="954" alt="Image" src="https://github.com/user-attachments/assets/1b4ac0a4-2fc4-41c7-ab51-6e04a4ba9eae" />

-## 🚀 About
+## About

 **Caesium Image Compressor** is a free, open-source, modern tool for compressing and optimizing images.
 Caesium helps you store, send, and share digital pictures by dramatically reducing their file size while preserving visual quality.